AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

   /opt/nDeploy/scripts/update_profiles.py [add|del] [root|cpanelusername] [main|subdir] [backend] [templatefilename] [quoted description]

-Templates use Python Jinja2 templating engine .
-But there isnt much template logic used to make application template simpler for most users.
+Templates use Python Jinja2 templating engine.
+But there isn't much template logic used to make application template simpler for most users.
 You can check existing templates for the commonly used variables.

-.. tip:: Open an issue at the github repo if you wish template for a commonly used application to be added
+.. tip:: Open an issue at the GitHub repo if you wish template for a commonly used application to be added

 Adding Application servers or backends
 ---------------------------------------

-XtendWeb supports php-fpm or hhvm via FastCGI , Other web/application servers like httpd,tomcat etc via Proxy .
+XtendWeb supports php-fpm or hhvm via FastCGI, Other web/application servers like httpd, Tomcat etc via Proxy.
 Ruby/Python/NodeJs using the Phusion Passenger module

 To register a backend use the follwoing command